Dance education: Standards and assessments

 Dance is evaluated in varying ways across many countries, institutions and methodologies.
 There are two levels of evaluating dance: individual performance assessments and teaching program evaluations.

 On one hand, it is the process of evaluating students’ individual performances.
 Some of the most common dance assessment methods are auditions and stage performances, direct observations in class, self-assessments, peer responses, portfolios, and written examinations of dance knowledge.
 Dance educators strongly advocate the standardization of curricula and assessments in order to improve teaching methods.
 The National Dance Association of the United States has formulated seven standards by which students are evaluated.
 These standards include a various set of skills, from being able to understand and perform choreographies to applying critical thinking and problem-solving skills to learning dance.

 On the other hand, dance assessment refers to the process of evaluating dance teaching programs.
 Dance program assessments are mostly based on the framework of best practices created by experts.
 However, dance evaluation studies are rarely published, making it hard for the dance community to reach a consensus on unified international standards.

 However, dance evaluation is an extremely complex process on levels of both individual performances and teaching programs as dance is a nonverbal form of art and is closely tied to many parts of one's personal identity such as body image, sexuality, gender, religion as well as spirituality.
 Evaluating dance, both in terms of individual student performances and programs, is still a big challenge in dance education.
+Overall, dance evaluation is based on the dancer's presence, movement, rhythm, timing, posture, and how well the skills are executed.